What this Nutella brownies recipe has to do with the musical Wicked

 - In a medium saucepan melt the butter and chocolate over low heat, stirring occasionally.
 Add sugar, stir to combine, and cool for about 5 minutes.

 - Whisk the eggs and vanilla extract in a small bowl.
 Pour chocolate mixture into a large bowl, and whisk in egg mixture.
 Whisk in Nutella.

-- Combine flour and salt and stir to combine, then fold into chocolate mixture in several small batches until all of the flour is incorporated.
+- Combine flour and salt and stir to combine, then stir into chocolate mixture in several small batches until all of the flour is incorporated.
 It will be thick and gooey.
-You might want to enlist a strapping lad to help stir.

 - Spread into pan, and bake for 25 minutes.